innerlee/Shell.jl/README.md

 ### Notes

 * use `` esc`your string` `` to help you escape (not working for `cmd` in Windows).
+* use `dryrun=true` to check the command to be run without actually running.
 * Change default shell by calling `Shell.useshell("powershell")`.
 * The output chomps by default.
 Change this by calling `Shell.setchomp(false)`.
 * In Windows, the code page may be changed to 65001 after running.